palewire/first-automated-chart/docs/index.md

 ## Create one chart

 With these materials, any number of charts could be created.
-As a simple start, lets consider a chart that shows the number of arrests in Baltimore by year.
-Lets look into the idea by creating a new column in the `df` object that contains the year of each arrest.
+As a simple start, let’s consider a chart that shows the number of arrests in Baltimore by year.
+Let’s look into the idea by creating a new column in the `df` object that contains the year of each arrest.

 ```python
 df['year'] = df.ArrestDateTime.dt.year